D3SOX/arch-guide/docs/post-installation/README.md

 # Post-Installation

 ## Set X11 Keymap
 ⌨️ It's recommended to set this to your keymap.
-Some Display Manager and Desktop Environments use this (replace `yourkeymap` with your keymap e.g. `de-latin1`)
+Some Display Manager and Desktop Environments use this (replace `yourkeymap` with your keymap e.g. `de`)
 ```bash
 localectl set-x11-keymap yourkeymap
 ```